 Weapons offenses in New Jersey carry serious penalties upon conviction.
-If you have been charged with a weapons crime in New Jersey, contact a skilled Camden County criminal lawyer at the Law Offices of Thomas J. Gosse.
+If you have been charged with a weapons crime in New Jersey, contact a skilled Camden County criminal lawyer at the Law Office of Thomas J. Gosse.
 Our firm is dedicated to implementing the appropriate defense strategy and helping you obtain the best outcome in your case.
 Some common New Jersey weapons offenses that our experienced legal team have defended against are:

 - Possession of Weapons for Unlawful Purposes: Individuals may be charged with possession of weapons for unlawful purposes such as using a gun in the course of a robbery.
 Weapons include firearms, knives, slingshots, nunchucks, a baseball bat or any other instrument that can be used to inflict bodily harm or cause the death of another.